spathlavath/opentelemetry-collector-contrib/receiver/newrelicoraclereceiver/documentation.md

 Current wait time in seconds for active wait events

+Captures how long active sessions have been waiting on various database resources.
+Collected alongside blocking information in a single optimized query from v$session.
+Includes detailed wait parameters (p1, p2, p3) and object information for troubleshooting.
+Only emitted for active sessions with non-idle waits (status='ACTIVE', wait_class<>'Idle', SECONDS_IN_WAIT>0).

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |
 | s | Gauge | Double |